PLATO (PLAnetary Transits and Oscillation of Stars)

 • April 26, 2018: OHB System AG has been selected by ESA as the industrial Prime to negotiate the implementation of the satellite.
 18)

-- The PLATO mission is to be launched in 2026.
-PLATO is a satellite-based observatory for use in space to detect and conduct research into exoplanets1 orbiting in other solar systems.
+- PLATO is a satellite-based observatory for use in space to detect and conduct research into exoplanets1 orbiting in other solar systems.
 As the prime contractor, OHB will be able to rely on an existing industrial core team comprising Thales Alenia Space (France and UK) and RUAG Space of Switzerland to design and develop the satellite.
 The contract is valued at around 297 million euros.
 The negotiations between ESA and OHB are expected for mid-June, upon which the contract will be signed.

 - Thales Alenia Space (France and UK) will be in charge of avionics and integration for the service module (SVM).
 The AOCS (Attitude and Orbit Control Subsystem) software proposed for PLATO draws on the expertise and processes developed over the last 20 years.
 Thales Alenia Space offers full expertise in satellite avionics development and testing, from initial equipment specifications to test benches and AIT (assembly, integration, testing).
 The avionics test bench will be integrated and operated at Thales Alenia Space’s Cannes facility, with teams from Thales Alenia Space in UK also heavily involved.

 • June 20, 2017: On 20 June 2017, the European Space Agency (ESA) gave the go-ahead for the further development of the PLATO space telescope.
 The German Aerospace Center (Deutsches Zentrum für Luft-und Raumfahrt; DLR) is leading the international consortium responsible for the construction and scientific operation of the space telescope.
 ESA's SPC (Science Program Committee) assessed the status of the project positively and formally adopted the mission.
 This means that work can begin on the implementation of the spacecraft and its ground segment.
-Launch of the telescope is scheduled for 2026.
 19)

 - PLATO is Europe's next large-scale space mission; it will search for and characterize exoplanets.
 The primary goal of the mission is to look for Earth-like planets that show signs of having liquid water – in other words, planets that have the potential to support life.
 The aim is to determine the radius, mass and age of exoplanets with unprecedented accuracy.